DXHeroes/knowledge-base-content/practices/software_development_kit.md

 **TL;DR**

-It is a set of toolchains that allow a developer to write applications for a given platform or allow them to use a specific framework to do so.
-You have what you need to get the job done, and what's included in your kit toolbox, varies from platform to platform.
+It is a set of toolchains that allow a developer to write applications for a given platform or to use a specific framework to do so.
+SDK has the necessary tools to get the job done.
+But what you include in your kit toolbox varies from platform to platform.

 ## What is an SDK

 A Software Development Kit (SDK) is the toolbox of the software development world.
 But instead of tools like screwdrivers and pliers, SDKs contain libraries and Application Programming Interfaces (APIs) that make it easier to create applications for specific software and/or hardware.

-It can also be thought of as a wrapper library developed by a service provider which provides an abstraction around the services or capabilites that the platform has or supports.
+You can also think of as a wrapper library developed by the service provider, and that provides an abstraction around the services or capabilities that the platform has or supports.

 ![SDK](/files/software_development_kit.png)
 [CleverTap: What is an SDK?
 Everything You Need to Know](https://clevertap.com/blog/what-is-an-sdk/)

 There are notable differences between an API and an SDK.
-An API is an interface to a service that you might provide to the developers who want to build applications revolving around the service.
-They are designed to be used to communicate between applications.
-You ideally provide an API for each service that should be accessible and the relevant documentation.
+An API is an interface to a service that you might provide to the developers who want to build applications revolving around your product.
+Developers create APIs to communicate between various applications.
+You ideally have an API for each service and relevant documentation.

-The SDK serves as a structured package which provides an abstraction for the APIs to ensure consistent usage on a particular platform and allow the developer to easily create applications which use the APIs.
-An API does not include an SDK, however, an SDK might contain various APIs.
+The SDK serves as a structured package that provides an abstraction for the APIs.
+With SDK, the developer can create applications with APIs that are consistent on a particular platform.
+An API does not include an SDK.
+On the other hand, an SDK might contain various APIs.

 ### Why You Might Want an SDK

-A Software Development Kit may be delivered with relevant software libraries, technical documentation, code-snippets, specialized application software, such as compilers, interpretors, debuggers, and tools that developers can use to build applications.
+A Software Development Kit may be delivered with relevant software libraries, technical documentation, code-snippets, specialized application software, such as compilers, interpreters, debuggers, and tools that developers can use to build applications.

-An SDK is designed to be used to create or extend their applications built on a specific platform or programming language.
+An SDK is designed to create or extend applications built on a specific platform or programming language.
 Developers might have to develop their logic and use their tools to interface with services.

-Therefore, it is useful to develop an SDK when you want to package standardized interfacing to multiple services to the developers to reuse without needing them to improvise to access the services.
+Therefore, you should consider developing an SDK when you want to create a standardized way to interact with your services that a developer can pick up and reuse.

 ## Problems an SDK Solves